A reflection on a Fisher Archivist’s work-from-home projects over the past year.

 Between the Pillars

 Lastly, as it happens often at the Fisher, specific reference questions can lead us to investigate new ways of collecting and preserving archival documents.
-In this instance, a reference question about one of Margaret Atwood’s Tweets from 2012 and a request from one of our donors regarding donating their emails prompted a closer examination into what we can do to streamline the collection and preservation of email and social media.
-This will likely be a rich resource for researchers in the future and I’m looking forward to learning more about collecting these materials moving forward.
+In this instance, a reference question about a writer's Tweets and a request from a donor regarding adding their emails to a future donation prompted a closer examination into what we can do to streamline the collection and preservation of email and social media.
+These digital documents will likely be a rich resource for researchers, so I'm interested in learning more and initiating a plan to begin more actively collecting these materials.

-Although I know we will be returning to the library in the near future, I look forward to continuing these outreach activities and processes that help to make our collections more visible.
+Although I know we will be returning to the library in the near future, I look forward to continuing all of these outreach activities and processes that help to make our collections more visible.

 - Natalya Rattan, Archivist